To view the Spring 2023 Academic Calendar, go to www.sfu.ca/students/calendar/2023/spring.html.

 Students whose interest in music is related primarily to its historical, critical, or theoretical aspects should consider the Art, Performance and Cinema Studies major program which leads to a bachelor of arts degree.
 Contact the school's general office for information about entry to specific music courses.

 Program and course admission is contingent upon University admission.
 Contact Student Services for admission procedures, requirements and deadlines.
 Entry to all programs and to many courses is by audition, interview or application.
-Contact the school’s office for information on procedures and deadlines.
+Contact the school's office for information on procedures and deadlines or visit our website.